vmware-tanzu/secrets-manager/docs/_pages/0980-release-management.md

 make k8s-start
 eval $(minikube -p minikube docker-env)

-# for macOS, you might need to run this on a separate terminal:
+# For macOS, you might need to run `make mac-tunnel`
+# on a separate terminal.
+# For other Linuxes, you might need it.
+#
 # make mac-tunnel

 make build-local